Fire Damaged House for Sale in Washington, DC: Sell Faster, Smarter

 Please try again later.

-Your Options for Selling a Fire-Damaged Home in Washington
+Your Options for Selling a Fire Damaged Home in Washington

-Option 1 — Sell As-Is to a Washington Cash Buyer
+Option 1: Sell As Is to a Washington Cash Buyer

-Cash buyers purchase fire-damaged properties in their current condition.
-No repairs.
-No cleaning.
-No staging.
-In Washington, as-is sales typically close in 20–39 days.
-The sale price ranges from 15–31% below pre-fire market value, depending on damage severity, lot location, and current investor demand.
 For a Washington home valued at $639,200 before the fire, that means a likely sale price between $441,047 and $543,320.
-Cash buyers active in Washington also purchase in Frederick, Takoma Park, Alexandria, College Park, Silver Spring, so the investor pool is regional — not limited to city boundaries.
+Cash buyers active in Washington also purchase in Arlington, Takoma Park, Silver Spring, Bowie, Bethesda, so the investor pool is regional, not limited to city boundaries.

-I have seen homeowners in Washington accept the first offer that comes through the door — and leave $30,000 to $80,000 on the table.
-The as-is market is competitive when you price correctly and expose the property to multiple buyers.
+I have seen homeowners in Washington accept the first offer that comes through the door and leave $30,000 to $80,000 on the table.
+The as is market is competitive when you price correctly and expose the property to multiple buyers.
 One offer is not a market.
 Three offers is.

-Option 2 — Restore First, Then List in Washington
+Option 2: Restore First, Then List in Washington

-Option 3 — Collect Your Insurance Settlement, Then Decide
+Option 3: Collect Your Insurance Settlement, Then Decide

-What Is a Fire-Damaged Home Worth in Washington?
+What Is a Fire Damaged Home Worth in Washington?

-How Washington’s 15–31% Fire-Sale Discount Is Calculated
+How Washington's 15 to 31% Fire Sale Discount Is Calculated

-Sell As-Is vs. Rebuild First — Washington Financial Comparison
+Sell As Is vs. Rebuild First: Washington Financial Comparison

-| Factor | Sell As-Is | Rebuild First |
+| Factor | Sell As Is | Rebuild First |

 |---|---|---|

-| Timeline | 20–39 days | 10–18 months |
+| Timeline | 20 to 39 days | 10 to 18 months |

-| Upfront Cost | $0 | $159,800–$351,560 |
+| Upfront Cost | $0 | $159,800 to $351,560 |

-| Typical Sale Price | $441,047–$543,320 | $543,320–$639,200 |
+| Typical Sale Price | $441,047 to $543,320 | $543,320 to $639,200 |

 | Risk Level | Low | High |